ud-ai/College_ERP/README.md

 ## Firestore Security Rules
 See `firestore.rules`.
 Tests coming in `security-rules` task.

+## Tests
+- Unit tests: `./gradlew test`
+- Compose UI tests (instrumented): from Android Studio or `./gradlew connectedAndroidTest` with a running emulator

+## Cloud Functions
+Dev scaffold in `cloud-functions/`.
+Use the emulator to run locally.

 ## Modules
 - `app` – Android application, DI wiring, navigation